NVIDIA/cuda-quantum/docs/sphinx/using/install/local_installation.rst

 Additional CUDA Tools
 ------------------------------------

-CUDA Quantum makes use of CUDA tools in certain backends and components.
+CUDA Quantum makes use of GPU-acceleration in certain backends and components.
 Depending on how you installed CUDA Quantum, you may need to install certain CUDA libraries separately to take advantage of these.